Magnificent piece of software, brilliantly intuitive visualisation of the tree of life

 @OneZoom this looks amazing! a fantastic resource with so much potential

 Oh lord…amazing evolution-geek diversion.
 The growth animation is particularly pleasing to watch.

 Warning to #science lovers - productivity loss ahead

-The OneZoom software in its most basic form was released in 2012.
-It's already been used as a source of natural history information by over half a million unique users.
+The OneZoom software in its most basic form was released in October 2012.
+It's already been used as a source of natural history information by a million unique users.
 In addition, this software has been used in more specific science and education settings, including as an interactive display at museums and exhibitions around the globe.
 OneZoom has been adapted to solve other data visualisation problems such as human genealogy.
-Most recently, our tree of life visualisations have been used prominently in The Ancestor's Tale (2nd edition), by Richard Dawkins & Yan Wong, 2016..

 Our tree of life visualisations have been used prominently in The Ancestor's Tale (2nd edition), by Richard Dawkins & Yan Wong (2016).
 They were also adapted by renowned artist Naziha Mestaoui for use at the core of One Tree One Planet in Florida (2017)